python-discord/site/pydis_site/README.md

   [`uwsgi`](https://github.com/unbit/uwsgi) or other application servers to run our application in production.
 Unless you want to test an interaction between our application and those servers, you probably won't need to touch this.

-Note that for both `static` and `templates`, we are not using the default Django directory structure which puts these directories in a directory per app (in our case, this would for example be ``pydis_site/apps/content/static/``).

 [^1]: See [Django Glossary: project](https://docs.djangoproject.com/en/dev/glossary/#term-project)